 A few days ago, I had a bought some wonton wrappers to make some Asian dumplings, when I found myself two nights ago thinking about an appetizer to make for dinner.
 I wanted something quick, fast and delicious.
 Yesss, then I remembered I had wonton wraps, avocado and shrimps!
 Walla!
-I was quite happy to realize that this would be a simple but yet yummmmmmmy appetizer, so I went with it!
+I was quite happy to realize that this would be a simple but yet yummy appetizer, so I went with it!

 These Grilled Shrimp Wonton Baskets are also fancy or casual enough to have at your next family gathering, perfectly easy for the Super Bowl and yet fancy enough to offer at a wedding cocktail hour!
 Your family and friends will fall in love with these gems….

-- 1 Pound medium to large raw shrimp (peeled and deveined)
+- 1 Pound medium to large raw shrimp peeled and deveined

-- store bought guacamole (I prefer homemade guacamole)
+- store bought guacamole I prefer homemade guacamole

-- 1 avocado (pitted and mashed)
+- 1 avocado pitted and mashed

-- 1 tomato (chopped)
+- 1 tomato chopped

-- 1/2 small red onion (finely chopped)
+- 1/2 small red onion finely chopped

-- 1 jalapeño (seeds removed and deveined, finely chopped)
+- 1 jalapeño seeds removed and deveined, finely chopped

-- 2 garlic cloves (finely chopped)
+- 2 garlic cloves finely chopped

-- 3 Tablespoons cilantro (finely chopped)
+- 3 tbsp cilantro finely chopped

 - 1 limes

-- salt and pepper (to taste)
+- salt and pepper to taste

-|Peel and devein shrimp.
-Place in a bowl and season with chipotle chili pepper, chili powder, salt and pepper and add olive oil.
+Place in a bowl and season with chipotle chili pepper, chili powder, salt, pepper and add olive oil.
 Mix well together.
 Refrigerate for 15 minutes.

 - Preheat oven to 350 F. Lightly spray a 24 muffin tin with non stick spray.
-Put a wonton wrapper into each of the 24 muffin tins leaving a whole in the center.
-Bake for 10 minutes or until golden brown.|

-|Cut avocado in half and remove pit by slapping a knife down on it and twist pit out.
 Scoop avocado pulp with a spoon and place in a bowl.
 Mash down with a fork and add the onion, tomato, garlic, cilantro and jalapeño.
-Season with salt and pepper to taste.
-Add juice of half a lemon to prevent avocado browning.|

 Using a cast iron or grill pan, cook shrimp over medium heat for 2 -3 minutes on each side.
 Set aside.